Top 7 Dog Friendly Beaches in Alabama 2025

 7. Pirate’s Cove – Elberta, AL

 Pirate’s Cove is a famous location found on the north shore of Arnica Bay.
 This pirate-themed dog-friendly restaurant offers unlimited access to a beach that allows dogs.
-It has a marina to be accessible by the Gulf and their pets.
+It has a marina that is accessible from the Gulf and is pet-friendly.
 They have a resort cabin where the pups can also stay.

 The pets must be leashed at all times.
 It has a public boat ride where pups are allowed.
-A broad shoreline is where dogs can play fetch or stretch their muscles.
+A broad shoreline is a great place for dogs to play fetch or stretch their muscles.
 Swimming with the dogs is a bonus here.
 The restaurant has delectable American fare for the owners to enjoy.

 Pirates Cove in Elberta